PieterT-CODES/KivyMD_Template/README.md

 # KivyMD_Template
-Start project with prepared construction and Screen Manager
+Start project with prepared construction, Screen Manager and virtual enviroment with